-We expect this trip to sell out quickly so ensure your spot on the trip and sign up early by paying the sign-up deposit (USD 2000$/person).
+We expect this trip to sell out quickly so ensure your spot on the trip and sign up early by paying the sign-up deposit per person.

 In order to sign up, fill in the form on this page.
 Any problems or questions?
 Email us!

-If you are signing up as a solo traveler, do so quickly!
-We have limited single rooms.
-Please read our single travelers section for more information and the single supplement cost.
+If you are signing up as a single, please read our single travelers section for more information and the single supplement cost.

-Following the sign-up fee (USD 2000$/person), the remaining balance will be due in 2 installments:
+Following the sign-up deposit (PAYMENT #1), the remaining balance will be due in 2 installments:

 We can work with you on a payment plan: pay your trip in the usual 2 installments, or opt for several.
 Contact us to discuss what works best for you!

-We currently accept US DOMESTIC BANK TRANSFERS, INTERNATIONAL WIRE TRANSFERS and CREDIT CARDS PAYMENTS.
-Once you sign-up, we will send you the necessary information for you to make your payment.
+We currently accept US DOMESTIC BANK TRANSFERS and CREDIT CARDS PAYMENTS.

 EXTRA PAYMENT FEES